mantil-io/docs/commands/mantil_aws_install.md

 # mantil aws install

-Install Mantil into AWS account
+Install Mantil node into AWS account

-Command will install backend services into AWS account.
+Command will install node into AWS account.
+Node consists of few Lambda function, API Gateway and S3 bucket.
 You must provide credentials for Mantil to access your AWS account.

 There is --dry-run option which will show you what credentials will be used